 Expansive soil and rock swells as it gets wet, and shrinks as it dries out.
 These changes in volume can cause cracked foundations and other structural damage to buildings, structures, pavements, and underground utilities (figure 7), heaving and cracking of canals and road surfaces, and failure of wastewater disposal systems.
 Expansive soil and rock contains a significant percentage of clay minerals that can absorb water directly into their crystal structure when wetted.
-At clay contents greater than approximately 12 to 15 percent, the expansive nature of the clay begins to dominate and the soil is subject to swell.
-Some sodium-montmorillonite clay can swell as much as 2000 percent upon wetting (Costa and Baker, 1981).
-The resulting expansion forces can be greater than 20,000 pounds per square foot (Shelton and Prouty, 1979) and can easily exceed the loads imposed by many structures.
+For soil having clay content greater than approximately 12% to 15%, the expansive nature of the clay begins to dominate and the soil is subject to swell.
+Sodium-montmorillonite clay can swell as much as 2000% upon wetting (Costa and Baker, 1981).
+The resulting expansion forces can be greater than 20,000 pounds per square foot (Shelton and Prouty, 1979) and can easily exceed the load imposed by many structures.
 Expansive soils are chiefly derived from weathering of clay-bearing rock formations and may be residual (formed in place) or transported (usually a short distance) and deposited in a new location.
-The principal transporting mechanisms are water or wind, but soil creep and mass-wasting processes can play important roles locally.
+The principal transporting mechanisms are water and wind, but soil creep and mass-wasting processes can play important roles locally.